-Also advisable before you get the puppy, purchase two wire or plastic “crates” appropriate to his size now and to the adult size of the breed.
-Not too big!
+Also advisable before you get the puppy, purchase a wire or plastic “crates” appropriate to his size now.
+Do NOT get one too big!
 That is a common mistake but this is his “den” to curl up in and if the fit is right, he will never soil his den.
 You can buy him another crate when he outgrows the first one.

 Also order a folding X-pen to put him (and his crate in) so that he promptly “does his business” instead of running off to the far corner of the property where your voice prompt is of no use in training.
 The collapsible exercise pen is essential if you don’t have a fenced yard and even if you do, it will be handy when you travel.
 You can buy a crate at any discount shopping center but you will have to go to a local pet supply store (pricey!) or look for an appropriate sized “exercise pen” online.

 House training a puppy (or even an adult dog) depends on your commitment to the first four or five days.
 If you follow this schedule you will be successful.
 No puppy is “stupid” or “dirty” so it is you who must take responsibility from the very beginning.